Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 The call seems to have been heard: Legislation is likely to change further this year as the House Ways and Means Committee pushes an approach that is friendlier to hospitals and doctors.
 It builds off a one-page document committee leaders issued Dec.
 11 that blunted momentum for a bipartisan deal that was to be included in a December spending bill.

 Richard Neal, a Massachusetts Democrat who chairs the committee, remains an ally of Massachusetts hospitals.
-He released the brief December surprise billing document two days after the Massachusetts Medical Society and Massachusetts Hospital Association wrote a joint op-ed in the Boston Globe arguing that benchmarking physician payments — as the Senate HELP and Energy and Commerce deal would do — would wreck the state's health care system.
+He released the brief December surprise billing document two days after leaders of the Massachusetts Medical Society and the Massachusetts Health & Hospital Association wrote a joint op-ed in The Boston Globe arguing that benchmarking physician payments would wreck the state's health care system.

 "They weren't asking for favorable treatment.
 They were asking for fair treatment, and there's a big difference," Neal said in an interview.
 "I don't want to rule anything out, but I think that the momentum right now is arbitration."

-"We need to get a little bit more balance," added Rep. Donna Shalala (D-Fla.), who endorsed the Ways and Means legislation unveiled earlier this month.
+"We need to get a little bit more balance," added Shalala, who endorsed the Ways and Means legislation unveiled earlier this month.

 Shalala has at least two hospitals in her Miami-area district that rely on private equity-supported physician staffing companies.